makeabilitylab/physcomp/arduino/potentiometers.md

 **NOTE:**

 At risk of adding to pin confusions, if you run out of the general purpose input/output (GPIO) pins (pins 0 - 13 on the Uno and Leonardo), you can use the analog input pins as GPIO pins—they have all the same functionality.
-So, for example, if you do not need any analog input in your project, you could have up to 20 GPIO pins (14 pins at top of board and the 6 analog in pins).
 These analog pins also have pull-up resistors, which work identically to the pull-up resistors on the digital pins.

 ```
 pinMode(A0, INPUT_PULLUP);  // set pull-up on analog pin 0